concinim/wh-acd/platform-metrics.md

 ## {{site.data.keyword.wh-acd_short}} Predefined Dashboards
 {: #acd_dashboards_dictionary}

-The following table outlines the pre-defined Sysdig dashboards that you can use to monitor {{site.data.keyword.wh-acd_short}} metrics:
+The following table outlines the pre-defined dashboards that you can use to monitor {{site.data.keyword.wh-acd_short}} metrics:

 | Dashboard name        | Description    |
 |-----------------------|----------------|